 How Long Does it Take to Send Money to Thailand?

-If you use an online transfer service like Wise to send money to Thailand, you usually get your money instantly if you’ve already set up an account and added the sending and receiving bank details.
+If you use an online service like Wise, you usually receive the money almost instantly, provided you’ve already set up an account with both sending and receiving bank details linked.

-For first-time users of Wise, it could take a few hours or days to get approved and make your first transfer.
+For first-time Wise users, it could take a few hours or days to get approved and complete your first transfer.

-With a traditional bank transfer, it could take days to complete the transfer, depending on how many banks are involved in the transfer process.
-This is because sometimes, a third or even fourth bank may be involved in an international transfer.
-This is usually the case when the sending or receiving bank isn’t well known or equipped for international transfers.
+With a traditional bank transfer, it could take several days, depending on how many banks are involved.
+Sometimes a third or fourth correspondent bank is part of the chain, especially when the sending or receiving bank isn’t well-known for international transfers.

 What’s the Fastest Way to Send Money to Thailand?